Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/morning_lesson.md

 * Create files and folders on the command line
 * Navigate using relative pathing on the command line
 * Print a "Hello, World" to the console
+* Build and open and use a file structure in Sublime Text from the command line

 <br>
 <hr>